-The 2021 Banking Package is subject to amendment in the course of the EU's legislative process; and its scope and terms may change prior to its implementation.
-In addition, in the case of the proposed amendments to CRD IV and the BRRD, their terms and effect will depend, in part, on how they are transposed in each member state.
-As a general matter, it is likely to be several years until the 2021 Banking Package begins to be implemented; and certain measures are expected to be subject to transitional arrangements or to be phased in over time.
+The proposals for CRR III and CRD VI are subject to amendment in the course of the EU's legislative process and their scope and terms may change prior to implementation.
+In addition, in the case of the proposal for CRD VI, its terms and effect will depend, in part, on how it is transposed in each Member State.
+As a general matter, the European Commission intends for CRR III to apply from 1 January 2025, with certain exceptions set out in Article 2(2), and for Member States to adopt and publish measures implementing the CRD VI Directive 18 months from the date of its entry into force and to apply those measures from the following day.
+Certain measures are expected to be subject to transitional arrangements or to be phased in over time.
 Accordingly, it is currently not possible to predict the potential impact of the 2021 Banking Package on the Bank, BOCH or the Group.
-See "Risk Factors-Regulatory and Legal Risks-Given the systemic status of the Group's business and operations, it is subject to extensive regulation and supervision and can be negatively affected by its non-compliance with regulatory requirements and by regulatory and governmental developments".
+See "Risk Factors-Regulatory and Legal Risks-Given the systemic status of the Group's business and operations, it is subject to extensive regulation and supervision and can be negatively affected by its non-compliance with regulatory requirements and by regulatory, taxation and governmental developments".